jacereda/glcv/README.markdown

   Return the desired width.
 Note that this is a hint and can be ignored on some platforms.
 Your code should use the width reported via CVE_RESIZE or ask explicitly with cvWidth().
-  If this query isn't handled, the window will cover the whole desktop.

 #### 3.3.6) CVQ_HEIGHT
   Return the desired height.
 Note that this is a hint and can be ignored on some platforms.
 Your code should use the height reported via CVE_RESIZE or ask explicitly with cvHeight().

-#### 3.3.7) CVQ_BORDERS
-  Should the window have borders?

 ## 4) Examples